ataraxao/drex/introduction.md

 [^2]: California Department of Child Support Services, “Child Support Guideline Calculator,” accessed March 5, 2026.

+[^3]: **Credible signaling vs. “cheap talk.”** In markets with asymmetric information, signals are only credible when they are *costly to fake* and meaningfully constrain future options.
+This logic is central to signaling models in information economics (e.g., Spence’s work on signaling, recognized as part of the 2001 Nobel Prize in Economic Sciences).
+Relatedly, game-theoretic work on “cheap talk” formalizes why costless, easily reversible messages are rationally discounted.

+[^4]: **Incomplete contracts and the hold-up problem (relationship-specific investment).** Contract theory emphasizes that many real-world agreements are incomplete: they leave discretion at the exact moment bargaining power shifts.
+Hart and Holmström’s work (2016 Nobel Prize) explains how allocation of control and pre-specified decision rules can reduce opportunistic renegotiation and “hold-up” dynamics.
+The CWA does not “complete” the relationship contract; it *narrows* one major incompleteness by making the wealth layer for a defined pool legible ex ante (formula + ledger + event execution).

+[^5]: **Credibility, time inconsistency, and commitment.** A core result in macro/policy design is that promises about the future are not automatically credible when incentives can change over time (“time inconsistency”).
+Kydland and Prescott’s work (recognized by the 2004 Nobel Prize) is foundational in explaining why *institutional/structural commitments* matter for credibility.
+The CWA uses a private governance structure (controls + administrator + event procedures) as a practical credibility device for the defined pool.

-[^3]: Orion Taraban, *The Value of Others: Understanding the Economic Model of Relationships to Get (and Keep) More of What You Want in the Sexual Marketplace*.
+[^6]: Orion Taraban, *The Value of Others: Understanding the Economic Model of Relationships to Get (and Keep) More of What You Want in the Sexual Marketplace*.